ericbiewener/vscode-vandelay-js/README.md

 whatever style guide your project requires for how import statements get written (see [Configuration](#configuration)).
 Multi-root workspaces are supported.

+## Flow & Typescript Support
+Flow types are supported, but Typescript currently is not.

 ## Commands

 ### Cache Project Exports